-An interpretive (hermeneutic) phenomenological approach by Martin Heidegger (1889 - 1976) was utilised because the study sought to understand the perception of policy implementers, health care professionals, community, and religious leaders within the context of supporting family caregivers of older adults with chronic illness in Nigeria.
-Relative objectivity was maintained in the dialogue between the researcher and participants in the study.
-Data collected from participants is compared, examined and understood from the perspective of each respondent (Creswell & Poth, 2016).
+An interpretive phenomenological approach was utilised because the study sought to understand the perception of policy implementers, healthcare professional, community, and religious leaders within the context of supporting family caregivers of older adults with chronic illness in Nigeria.
 All participants were recruited from Benue state, Nigeria.